esposimo/clah/docs/docs/install/getting-started.md

 ```
 This command will automatically execute all the required steps in the correct order, using the default configuration files.

+!!! tip
+    The `clah init all` command is intended for users who want a ready-to-use setup with default values.
+    If you prefer to customize the configuration or understand how CLAH works internally, follow each section in this documentation manually.

-Alternatively, you can follow this documentation step by step to have full control and understanding of each component in the setup process.
+Step by step documentation to have full control and understanding each component in the setup process

 - [Service Config](./sc-install.md)
 - [Network](./network.md)